 Lumbar Back Sprains and Strains

 Most people will experience back pain during their lifetime.
-Some patients fear the worst, especially when pain is severe.
-Although back pain can be caused by fracture, disc disorder, or tumor, the most common cause is sprain or strain.
+Some patients fear the worst, especially when pain is acute or severe.
+The most common cause of back pain is sprain or strain, although pain can be so intense and severe that the cause may be attributed to vertebral fracture, disc disorder, or tumor.

 Sprains and strains often result from excessive physical demands on the back.
 Lifting something too heavy, a sudden fall, car crash, or sports injury can cause soft tissues (ligaments, muscles, tendons) to stretch too much.

-Sprains and strains are similar disorders affecting different soft tissues in the spine.
-Sprains are limited to ligaments whereas strains affect muscles, tendons, or muscle-tendon combinations.
+Sprains and strains are similar disorders that affect different soft tissues in the spine.

-To illustrate a sprain or strain, consider what happens when lifting something heavy.
+To illustrate a sprain, consider what happens when someone lifts something heavy.
 Initially muscles are recruited to manage the load.
 When the load or force exceeds the muscles' ability to cope, the force is shared with the ligaments.
 When a ligament is stressed beyond its strength, it can tear.